Yalalt/json-server-mine/README.md

 # json-server-mine
+You can start JSON Server on other ports with the --port flag:
-json-server -p 3006 db.json -watch
+$ json-server --watch db.json --port 3004